vitrix1/FlatFinderBot/README.md

 # FlatFinderBot
 The Telegram bot for finding flats.
+Use Selenium to parse site for finding flats.
 # Before start
 1. Install several libs:
 ```bash